3ixas/3ixas/README.md

 ---

-## 👨‍💻 **About Me**
+## 👨‍💻 About Me

-I'm a **Full-Stack Software Engineer** passionate about building clean, user-focused software and continuously improving my engineering skills.
+I'm Elias — a full-stack software engineer with a background in AI model training and data-driven marketing.
+I love building clean, user-first applications and tackling complex problems with thoughtful, scalable solutions.

+### 🛠️ Currently working on...
-🧗‍♂️ **Currently working on:** Building an AI-Powered Playlist Generator web application with React, TypeScript, Tailwind CSS, Java Spring Boot, SQL, Spotify API, and OpenAI API\
+An AI-Powered Playlist Generator using React, TypeScript, Tailwind CSS, Java Spring Boot, SQL, the Spotify API, and OpenAI API

+### 📚 Currently learning...
-📚 **Currently learning:** TailwindCSS to deepen my front-end expertise\
+Tailwind CSS to strengthen my front-end styling skills

+### 💬 Ask me about...
-💬 **Ask me about:** Full-stack development, AI model training, and transitioning into tech\
+Full-stack development, AI model training, and transitioning into tech from a non-traditional background

+### ⚽ Outside of tech...
-⚽ **Hobbies:** Playing football, gym, running, history (currently learning about Ancient Egypt), and reading (currently reading the Game of Thrones series)
+You’ll find me playing football, lifting weights, going on runs, learning about periods or events in history (currently exploring Ancient Egypt), or reading epic fantasy (currently deep into A Game Of Thrones)

 ---